khorh/tools-ticket-tracker/README.md

 #### 3.4 Javascript/React
 - Functionalities include:
-  - {useState} for the counter's increment and decrement, and
+  - _useState_ for the counter's increment and decrement, and
-  - array iterator map to output the tickets.
+  - _array map_ to output the tickets.